rollingrhinoremix/creation_script/README.md

 ## How to use the script

 To use the script you will first need to initialise Cubic, the steps can be found [here](https://rollingrhinoremix.github.io/docs-create). once that has been done you will need to follow the steps below:
 - Install Git in the Cubic terminal with `apt install git`
-- clone this repository with `git clone https://github.com/rollingrhinoremix/creation_script`.
+- Clone this repository with `git clone https://github.com/rollingrhinoremix/creation_script`.
 - Once this has been done please go into the directory with `cd ~/creation_script`
-- run the script with `bash script.sh`
+- Run the script with `bash script.sh`

 #### Credits:
 - Script created by: [MrBeeBenson](https://mrbeebenson.github.io)